alimulgias/FaasSim/README.md

 ![](./images/architecture.png)

 Here, the functions are ordered in terms of their popularity.
 That is, the first function has the most and the *n*<sup>th</sup> function has the least probability of being called for service.
-In FaasSim, the requests arrive at a rate \lambda and each of the functions *f*<sub>i</sub> has a probability *p*<sub>i</sub> of being invoked for service.
+In FaasSim, the requests arrive at a rate \alpha and each of the functions *f*<sub>i</sub> has a probability *p*<sub>i</sub> of being invoked for service.
 If a function is more popular than its *p*<sub>i</sub> will be higher.
 Each of the functions has its own service times.

 To run the simulator first compile the code: